UEE30820 |CRICOS 117315J

 Course Overview

 The UEE30820 Certificate III in Electrotechnology Electrician provides a pathway to a professional career in the electrical industry.
-It equips students with the essential theoretical knowledge and practical skills required to install, test, repair, and maintain electrical systems and equipment — all fundamental to becoming a licensed electrician.
+It equips students with essential theoretical knowledge and practical skills to install, test, repair, and maintain electrical systems and equipment — fundamental capabilities for those working towards becoming a licensed electrician.

 Graduates of this qualification may be eligible to apply for a NSW Electrician’s Licence, subject to meeting additional licensing requirements set by NSW Fair Trading and other relevant authorities.